 This Okavango Delta Photo Safari takes you to Africa’s number 1 wilderness safari destination, the Okavango Delta.
-Extend your Botswana photo safari by adding a 3 night Salt Pans extension (details at end of this page).
-This is no ordinary Botswana photography tour, scroll down to see a portfolio from this photo safari in Botswana.
+Extend your Botswana photo safari by adding a 3 night Salt Pans extension or a Mashatu green season experience (details at end of this page).
+Scroll down to see a portfolio from this photo safari in Botswana.

 Scroll down to see the guest testimonials at the bottom of this page and watch this fun YouTube video from this safari, made with my iPhone.